groverkaran/django-comments-tree/docs/tutorial.rst

 Enable app.model options
 ------------------------

-Be sure :setting:`COMMENTS_XTD_APP_MODEL_OPTIONS` includes the options we want to enable for comments sent to Blog posts.
+Be sure :setting:`COMMENTS_TREE_APP_MODEL_OPTIONS` includes the options we want to enable for comments sent to Blog posts.
 In this case we will allow users to flag comments for removal (allow_flagging option), to like/dislike comments (allow_feedback), and we want users to see the list of people who liked/disliked comments:

    .. code-block:: python

-       COMMENTS_XTD_APP_MODEL_OPTIONS = {
+       COMMENTS_TREE_APP_MODEL_OPTIONS = {
            'blog.post': {
                'allow_flagging': True,
                'allow_feedback': True,